 Raised beds minimize soil compaction since you won’t need to walk on the soil to tend to your plants.
 Less compaction means better aeration and healthier root systems.

-The elevated design of raised beds can deter certain pests like snails and rabbits.
+The elevated design of raised beds can deter certain pests, such as snails and rabbits.
 Additionally, the clearly defined borders make it easier to manage weeds and keep invasive species at bay.

 Accessibility

 Raised garden beds are easier to access, especially for those with mobility issues.
-They can be designed at varying heights, making gardening possible from a sitting or standing position.
+They can be designed at varying heights, making gardening possible sitting or standing.

 Aesthetically Pleasing